runtimeverification/verified-smart-contracts/bihu/README.md

 * EVM specification of `collectToken`: [collectToken-spec.ini]
 * EVM specification of `forwardToHotWallet`: [forwardToHotWallet-spec.ini]

-The specifications are written in [eDSL], a domain-specific language for EVM specifications, which must be known in order to thorougly understand our EVM-level specifications.
+The specifications are written in [eDSL], a domain-specific language for EVM specifications, which must be known in order to thoroughly understand our EVM-level specifications.
 Refer to [resources] for background on our technology.
 The above files provide the [eDSL] specification template parameters.
 The full K reachability logic specifications are automatically derived by instantiating a specification template with these template parameters.

 Run the following command in the root directory of this repository, and it will generate the full specifications under the directory `specs/bihu`: